Help For Those Clearing Out A Hoarder’s House

 After many years of providing help for hoarder’s Avery Associates are specialists and the most experienced company in the UK when dealing with the clearance of properties, including gardens and outside areas which have become unusually full of hoarders collections and clutter, to the point that significant additional resources are required to clear and clean-out the property.
 This often arises as a result of compulsive hoarding, which may be a manifestation of obsessive-compulsive disorder, or OCD.

 The UK’s Leading Compulsive Hoarding House Clearance Specialists

 Whether the property or the owners are in The UK or overseas, and you have the task of clearing out a hoarders house and cleaning if the sufferer is still alive and living in the property, or sadly they may be deceased, in either case we are able to help.
-As team leader and company owner Jeffrey Avery deals with all enquiries with the utmost discretion and is now one of the countries leading authorities in all matters relating to compulsive hoarding, as well as providing physical and psychological support for OCD or hoarding sufferers together with their families and friends.
+As team leader and company owner Jeffrey Avery deals with all enquiries with the utmost discretion and is now one of the countries leading authorities in all matters relating to compulsive hoarding, as well as providing physical and psychological support for OCD or hoarding sufferers together with their families and friends with the utmost sensitivity.

 Jeffrey Avery and his team are de-cluttering specialists, and have worked all over the country carrying out countless hoarded house clearances.
 Providing support counties for affected individuals, local authorities, private clients and law firms in all cases of hoarding.
 We are the only company in the country that are able to offer hands on service, delivered with understanding, care for the sufferer, advice, physical and psychological support and above all total client discretion.